Medical Services

 Fear produces anxiety, hopelessness and loneliness affect spirituality

-Physical and emotional pain affect total well-being.
-The leadership of CAMO has 4 decades of experience and recognizes and identifies the main components which lead to a healthy lifestyle.
-Combining Training and Education, Medical Services and Community Development, CAMO gives people in the most underdeveloped parts of Central America the chance to have a better quality of life.
+The leadership of CAMO has four decades of experience and has identified the main components of service which lead to a healthy lifestyle.
+These components include significantly more than just providing Medical Services.
+These additional areas of service include Training, Education, and Community Development.
+CAMO gives people in the most underdeveloped regions of Central America the chance to live a better quality of life.

 Medical Services

-CAMO programs in Honduras provide services which otherwise would be impossible for patients to receive in a developing country.
-Instead of using a Band-Aid approach to care, counterpart relationships between USA and Honduran professionals allow CAMO to treat the whole individual with dignity, respect and follow-through.
+CAMO programs provide services which otherwise would be impossible for patients to receive in a developing country like Honduras.
+Instead of using a fragmented “Band-Aid” approach to care, CAMO establishes and maintains unique counterpart relationships between USA and Honduran professionals.
+This enables CAMO to treat the whole individual with dignity, respect and follow-through. allow CAMO to treat the whole individual with dignity, respect and follow-through.

-The generosity of donors both in the USA and in Honduras makes it possible for people to receive life-saving education, supplies and equipment which are integrated consistently into Honduran hospitals and clinics.
+The generosity of donors both in the USA and in Honduras makes it possible for people to receive life-saving education, supplies and equipment which are distributed consistently into Honduran hospitals and clinics.

 Training & Education